slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"To be an artist, you have to give up everything, including the desire to be a good artist."
 -- Jasper Johns [1930]*

+> *"Anybody with artistic ambitions is always trying to reconnect with the way they saw things as child."
+-- Tim Burton [1958]*

 ### On aesthetics